Midsomer & Medieval Murders

 D. Ewelme - Chaucer & Jerome K Jerome

-I would linger here.
 Ewelme (pronounced Ewe-ulm) is lovely and on top of that the shop in the village centre also serves as a café with a nice place to sit outside overlooking the 'oldest primary school in continuing use in England'.
-It provides a good bike pump, inner tubes and will refill your water bottle etc. Excellent.
+It provides a good bike pump, inner tubes and water bottle refills etc. Excellent.

 De La Pole.
 Posing.